wjtje/Trackless-sever/log.md

  - Added standardx for testing
  - Able to sort your result by propertie
- - Ablt to list your own access
+ - Able to list your own access
+ - Able to hide locations

 # Changed in this version